 To this effect, bionics combined with nanotechnology in the health industry have already reached incredible results.
 The rise of AI has led to the creation of new jobs, which may not have existed five or ten years ago, and demand for jobs in the IT/Cloud/AI/Robotics industries are expected to increase progressively as new upgrades, apps and technologies enter the market at a faster rate.

 A global survey released by the World Economic Forum shows, that Millennials have an optimistic outlook on the impact of technology on job creation.

 And rightly so.

-140 years of empirical study in the UK, shows that technology has created more jobs than it has destroys.
+140 years of empirical study in the UK, shows that technology has created more jobs than it has destroyed.

 Technology boosts the economy and improves the quality of life.

-Increased spending power creates a demand for different type of industries that before – in 1950s it was hairdressing, accountancy and bar staff.
+Increased spending power creates a demand for a different type of industries that before – in 1950s it was hairdressing, accountancy and bar staff.

 Today, it’s medicine, education, and professional services (with hairdressing, accountancy, and bar staff still growing).